-After you set it up, you can copy each month’s budget to the next month and just make any adjustments as needed.
+After you set it up, you can copy each month’s budget to the next month.
+It’s easy to make adjustments as you go.

 I really recommend doing this each weekend: balance your checkbook, then balance your budget.

-I put a little dot in my checkbook register next to each transaction that’s been entered into the Every Dollar app so I know where to start the next time.
+I put a little dot in my checkbook register next to each transaction entered into the Every Dollar app.
+Then, I know where to start the next time.